christytan/OCI-GoldenGate/workshops/atp-d/LabGuide800BuildinganddeployingJavaapplicationstacksondedicatedautonomousinfrastructure.md

 ## Required Artifacts

--  The following lab requires an Oracle Public Cloud account.
-You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.
+-  Access to an Oracle Cloud Infrastructure account

-- This lab requires Oracle ATP Dedicated database.
-Click [here](LabGuide300ProvisioninganAutonomousContainerDatabase.md) to learn how to create Oracle ATP Dedicated database.
+- A pre-provisioned instance of Oracle Cloud Developer Image from the OCI marketplace

-- This lab reuires Oracle Cloud Developer image launched in Compute instance.
-Click [here](LabGuide500ConnectingadeveloperclienttoanAutonomousDatabase.md) to learn how to launch Oracle Cloud Developer image in Compute instance.
+- A pre-provisioned instance of dedicated autonomous database

 ## Steps